foxssake/netfox/docs/netfox.extras/guides/physics.md

 ![[physics-enable.png]]

-## Configuration Options
+## Physics Driver Configuration

-**Physics Factor**: Controls the number of physics steps per network tick.
+**Physics Factor** -  Controls the number of physics steps per network tick.
 For example, if your network tick rate is 30 Hz (one tick every ~33ms) but you need a 60 Hz physics simulation for smoother collisions, set this to 2 to run two physics steps per tick.
-Configurable in the physics driver node’s properties.

-Rollback Physics Space - When enabled, rolls back all physics objects in the scene tree.
+**Rollback Physics Space** - When enabled, rolls back all physics objects in the scene tree.
 Depending on how complex your scene tree is you may wish to only rollback specific nodes for performance rather than the entire simulation space.

 ## NetworkRigidBody